Skip to main content

 Puppies grow very rapidly and require the right amount of food for their weight.
 Feeding them a high quality puppy food from the start is key to supporting their healthy growth.

-A small breed puppy, such as a fox terrier or a maltese, should be fed small breed puppy food, while a large breed dog, such as a German shepherd or huntaway, needs a large breed puppy food.
+A small breed puppy, such as a Fox Terrier or a Maltese, should be fed small breed puppy food, while a large breed dog, such as a German Shepherd or Huntaway, needs a large breed puppy food.

 How often should you feed a puppy?